-Required for Azure HDInsight cluster that uses ADLS storage.
+Required for Azure HDInsight cluster that uses ADLS storage without Enterprise Security Package.
 The application ID associated with the Service Principal required to authorize the service principal and access the storage.

 To find the application ID for a service principal, in the Azure Portal, click Azure Active Directory > App registrations > Service Principal Display Name.